clomok/sell-lashout-scooter/README.md

 # Sell Lashout Scooter

-Custom sales portal built to sell Lashout Scooter.
+Custom sales portal built to sell my two Lashout Scooters.

+I added some Easter Eggs for you to find.

+## Good Luck!!